 Jeff Bezos offers a portrait of Amazon which is useful to understand its business model deeply.
 First, it all starts with Day One.

-Which, for me is a way for Amazon to keep a “start-up mindset” also if it has become a large organization.
-It means focusing on customers, therefore, experimenting with new products lines, services or anything that might become “delightful” to the public.
+This, to me, is a way for Amazon to keep a “start-up mindset” also if it has become a large organization.
+It means focusing on customers, therefore, experimenting with new product lines, services, or anything that might become “delightful” to the public.

 In fact, once Amazon does identify strong trends, rather than fight them it embraces them.
 One example is how nowadays Amazon is using AI and machine learning as the main propellers for its business growth.